The Pulse of K-Entertainment

 #K-Pop#I.O.I#10th Anniversary#K-Pop Reunion#2026 Comeback#Angdungi#Fan Club Name

 I.O.I officially named its fandom Angdungi on April 13, giving the project group a formal fan identity for the first time just weeks before its 10th anniversary comeback.
-According to I.O.I's April 13 official announcement, the name revives what the members once called fans and now points to supporters who stayed with the group as the years moved on.
+According to I.O.I's April 13 official announcement, later summarized by Soompi, the name revives what the members once called fans and now points to supporters who stayed with the group as the years moved on.
 That detail matters because reunion campaigns usually sell memory in broad strokes.
 Angdungi is more precise.
 It turns nostalgia into structure, gives old fans a shared label they can rally around again, and signals that this comeback is being built as a real fan-facing cycle rather than a one-week anniversary headline that disappears as quickly as it arrives.
 The official post also anchors the reunion to I.O.I's own language instead of a media label layered on afterward.

 Angdungi gives the I.O.I reunion a sharper emotional hook